A Native Celebration

 “In any hunter-gatherer culture, hand skills are vital.
 Vital for food preparation or making clothing.
 And excellence is mandatory.
 If you’re the wife making the clothing that your husband will wear standing on the ice fishing all day, it better be the best to keep him warm.
 If you’re the husband standing out on the slab, you’d better have the strongest, straightest spear, so you can be sure you catch your dinner.”

 “We’ve found that a lot of our artists are not only creative but also masters at every step of the making process.
-They’re the guy that’s a really good shot, with a sled that’s the very best sled with the best-trained dogs, the four-wheeler that’s always tuned up.”
-Grant explained that early interactions between western folks like his dad and native, coastal peoples making art came down to the same kind of thing.
-“The guy who created a little model of a kayak last winter in hopes to sell it to someone during the summer is also the best fisherman and hunter in town.
-Can’t we say the same thing about a well-tended farm or garden?”
+They’re the guy that’s a really good shot, with a sled that’s the very best sled with the best-trained dogs, the four-wheeler that’s always tuned up.
+“The guy who created a little model of a kayak last winter in hopes to sell it to someone during the summer is also the best fisherman and hunter in town.”

-Also, there are simple craft traditions that are highly collectible down here in the states.
+Also, there are simple craft traditions that have become highly collectible down here in the states.
 “Where I grew up, native women work with birch bark to create vessels and objects, decorated with sweet grass trim and porcupine quills.”
-These are practical, and beautiful, and each box is different than the next.
+These are practical and beautiful.
+Each one is different than the next.

-Betsy next brought a piece of Hib Sabin’s out for us to look at and hold.
-Sabin carves these incredible, mystical pieces out of Juniper wood gathered near his home in New Mexico.
-Some of the pieces are cast in bronze and painted to finish.
-They’re the kind of art objects that leave you speechless for a second and pique your spiritual and intellectual curiosity.
-“The reactions that people have, moved even to tears as they encounter a particular piece that speaks to them, is what has always inspired us to go further down that path, to learn more,” she explained.
+There are pieces from New Mexico artist Hib Sabin for sale, on display.
+Sabin carves from Juniper wood, sometimes cast in bronze and painted to finish; the kind of art objects to pique your spiritual curiosity.
+“The reactions that people have, moved even to tears as they encounter a particular piece that speaks to them, is what has always inspired us to go further down that path, to learn more,” Betsy explained.